Skip to main content

 Whether it is a 30-minute jog, an hour at the gym, or a yoga session, exercise time is prime audio time.
 Your body is active but your mind is free.

-Research suggests that moderate exercise may actually improve cognitive function and memory consolidation.
-A 2023 study in Scientific Reports found that light physical activity during learning can enhance recall.
+Research suggests that moderate exercise may actually improve cognitive function and memory consolidation (Scientific Reports, 2023).
+The same line of work shows light physical activity during learning can enhance recall.
 Combining movement with audio learning is not just convenient — it may be neurologically beneficial.
+(See Why audio learning works for the broader cognitive case.)

-How to use it: Match the capsule duration to your workout.
-A 20-minute capsule for a run, a 45-minute Deep Dive for a gym session.
+How to use it: Match the podcast duration to your workout.
+A 20-minute podcast for a run, a 45-minute Deep Dive for a gym session.
 Choose formats with multiple voices — the conversational dynamic helps maintain focus during physical activity.

 Best formats: Debate or Deep Dive.
 The back-and-forth between voices creates natural rhythm that pairs well with movement.